triton-inference-server/python_backend/README.md

 been running, which means that the BLS model should not be loaded during server startup.
 You can use different
 [client endpoints](https://github.com/triton-inference-server/server/blob/main/docs/protocol/extension_model_repository.md)
 to load the model after the server has been started.
+The model loading API is currently not supported during the `finalize` phase.

 ## Using BLS with Stateful Models